Generic Name: atezolizumab

 Generic Version Available: No

 Tecentriq is a checkpoint inhibitor approved for advanced or metastatic bladder (urothelial) cancer, metastatic non-small-cell lung cancer, extensive-stage small cell lung cancer and triple-negative breast cancer.

 Tecentriq is a monoclonal antibody used in cancer immunotherapy.
 It is a checkpoint inhibitor that blocks the PD-L1 protein on cancer cells or immune cells in tumors.
 PD-1 is an immune checkpoint on T cells that plays a role in regulating immune function.
 Some tumors can hijack PD-1 to turn off immune responses against them.
 Drugs that block the interaction between PD-1 and PD-L1, its binding partner, can release the brakes and restore T-cell activity.

-Clinical trials showed that Tecentriq slows progression of bladder cancer (IMvigor210 study), non-small-cell lung cancer (IMpower150), small-cell lung cancer (IMpower133) and breast cancer (IMpassion130), hepatocellular carcinoma, the most common type of liver cancer (IMbrave150) and melanoma with BRAF V600 mutation (IMspire150).
+Clinical trials showed that Tecentriq slows progression of bladder cancer (IMvigor210 study), non-small-cell lung cancer (IMpower130 and IMpower150), small-cell lung cancer (IMpower133) and breast cancer (IMpassion130), hepatocellular carcinoma, the most common type of liver cancer (IMbrave150) and melanoma with BRAF V600 mutation (IMspire150).
 It was first approved in 2016.

 Tecentriq is administered as an intravenous infusion.
 The dosing and scheduled depends on the type of cancer and the other medications in a combination regimen.